Liquid Oxygen Therapy

 - Requires regular reservoir refills from a medical oxygen service.

-- Produces annoying noises while refilling the portable unit.
+- Produces loud noises while refilling the portable unit.
 (Less than 2 minutes duration.)

 Summary of Liquid Oxygen Therapy

-Liquid oxygen therapy offers oxygen patients many advantages not found in other therapy options.
-The biggest hurdle to using liquid oxygen therapy is the availability of a local service provider for home delivery of liquid oxygen.
-Liquid oxygen for patients living in rural areas may not be a viable option due to the lack of liquid oxygen sources.
-Patients living in large metropolitan areas have more access to this type of service and can therefore take advantage of the better outcomes and the higher oxygen output of liquid oxygen therapy.
+Liquid oxygen therapy offers patients many advantages not found in other therapy options.
+The biggest obstacle to using liquid oxygen therapy is the availability of a local service provider for home delivery of liquid oxygen.
+Liquid oxygen for patients living in rural areas may not be available due to the lack of liquid oxygen sources.
+Patients living in large metropolitan areas have greater access to liquid oxygen.